gargsaar/singlepage_website_ni/_posts/2019-09-22-the-lost-coin.markdown

 An unanticipated tear rolled down my eye.
 For a moment, I wanted to hug him.
 Love is a feeling that has no standard language, and every person has its own way of reflection.
 For a moment, I felt the love.
 For a moment, I wanted to forgive the evil to accept the good.

-But sooner receded the emotional impulse.
+Sooner receded the emotional impulse.
 The past became the present and itched the agonies of his deeds.
 I was too young to bear the pain or heal the wounds by myself.
-So I preferred to not to change.
-I preferred to find my solace in misery.
+I preferred not to change.
+I pretended to find my solace in misery.